MarcosCobena/marcoscobena.github.io/items/Xamarin-Forms-Design-Framework-b23a2f12cce5.md

 *(This post was imported, please [contact](#/contact) me if there's anything wrong with it.
 Thanks in advance)*

-# Xamarin.Forms Design Framework

-   In my personal trip to leverage all those small problems I found in my day to day, there’s one which sistematically reappears: I’m about to…   --------

 ### Xamarin.Forms Design Framework

 In my personal trip to leverage all those small problems I found in my day to day, there’s one which sistematically reappears: I’m about to start a new Xamarin.Forms project for X platforms — please note the plural — but just have its design for one of them.
 For instance: I want my app to target Android & iOS, but just have the Android design.